patterns-app/patterns-devkit/README.md

 ### Functions

-Data `datafunctions` are the core computational unit of basis.
+Data `functions` are the core computational unit of basis.
 They are pure functions that operate on `blocks` and are added as nodes to a function graph, linking one node's output to another's input via `streams`.
 Functions are written in python or sql.